daat2/band-project/README.md

 I have provided on the top level contents navigation menu or ease of use for endusers.
 There is a footer section for Social media links which gives our audience more information about the band .

-**User Stories**
+--

-# Persona-  fictional Characters
+#    User Stories (Persona-  fictional Characters)

 I have used a persona to create user stories

-*Persona : Fred is a 25 year old that works in the tech indusrty but likes music as an hubby, he spends his weekend in rock sound club
+*Persona : Fred is a 25 year old that works in the tech indusrty but likes music as an hubby, he spends his weekend in rock sound club*

 User story 1-  As a fan of rock music, I should be able to search for shows and book tickets.

 Acceptance Criteria : The user should be able to click on the ticket button to book for selected show tickets.

-*Persona:  Barbie, a banker uses rock music to relax over the weekend to ease off work stress.
+*Persona:  Barbie, a banker uses rock music to relax over the weekend to ease off work stress.*

 User Story 2 : As  a user, i should be able to look at the gallery pages to view past events photos and make decisions on types of shows of my interest.
 Acceptance criteria- End users should be able to navigate to the gallery page and be able to view each photos.